-Leech is a good option for those who want to manage downloads and maximize the speed.
-Its main focus is browsers integration.
-You have an option to set a username and password for corresponding servers.
+Leech is another contender among the best download managers for Mac.
+The main focus of Leech is to smoothly integrate with your Internet browser.
+Its interface is simple — drag and drop a URL into the app and you’re good to go.
+You also have the option to set a username and password for corresponding servers.
 E.g. if you have a premium account on uploaded.net for high downloading speed, you can set up an automatic login to your account whenever Leech catches the link from uploaded.net.
 No need to have any extensions for web browsers in order to use automatic download link catching.

 iGetter provides Mac users with high speed downloading by using segment downloaded for boosting up the speed.
 With the possibility to resume broken downloads unstable network connection is not a problem anymore.